AmoebeLabs/material3-themes-manual/docs/using/using-ham3-in-cards.md

 _The dark variant._

 ##:material-home-floor-3: How to use the standard material colors
-The Material 3 themes map the color definitions to the standard Material Design color definitions Home Assistant is using.
+The Material 3 themes map the color definitions to the [standard Material Design color definitions Home Assistant is using][Material 3 compatibility].
 This means you can use the standard Material Design primary and secondary font and background colors as before to style your cards.

 If fonts use the `var(--primary-text-color)` CSS variable, both light and dark themes should work out of the box!